woof-software/compound-streamer/README.md

-# Solidity base using Hardhat and Foundry
+# Compound Streamer repository using Hardhat and Foundry

 ## Installation